mmmcgill1232/mmmcgill1232.github.io/_posts/2015-06-20-lethal-lands-card-art.md

   </tr>
 </table>

 Lately I've been doing some card art for an upcoming game called Lethal Lands.
-You can see the card gallery at http://lethallands.com/cards/ and follow the games development at https://twitter.com/lethallands.
+Check out the <a href="http://lethallands.com/cards/">card gallery</a> and follow the games <a href="https://twitter.com/lethallands">twitter</a>.

 <span class="more"></span>